Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 The Unica has two separate modes for steaming and brewing.
 Since the machine uses a single boiler for both, you need to change between these modes and their required temperatures.
 Ideal brewing temperature is between 90-96 C, and steam temperatures range from 105-120 C. If you only want to brew espresso, simply leave your machine in coffee mode, set to your chosen temperature and adjust as needed.

-To make a milk-based drink, set your machine to steam mode first, and choose your desired temperature.
+To make a milk-based drink with the Bezzera, set your machine to steam mode first, and choose your desired temperature.
 It’s always best to steam milk before brewing.
 Not only does microfoam benefit from settling for a moment to reach its ideal texture, but conversely, espresso should be used immediately to retain its crema, richness, and aroma.

 To encourage boiler temperature stability, the Unica doesn’t auto-fill after steaming.
 If cold water automatically refilled the boiler, the temperature would constantly fluctuate, resulting in inconsistent steam delivery and uneven coffee extraction.
 To manually refill the boiler after steaming and reach your desired brewing temperature, simply flip the pump switch “P” on the front of the machine.
 Switch to coffee mode, and wait for the PID control pad to display your chosen brewing temperature.